 As the global economy expands, more Colorado-based businesses find themselves doing business overseas.
 The options are numerous: outsourcing, manufacturing, distribution, technology transfers, joint ventures, and so forth.
 We continually stay abreast of global legal and tax developments that affect our clients and their businesses.
 We have advised clients and structured transactions involving:

 - Cayman Islands

 - Ivory Coast

-The firm’s principal, Howard O. Bernstein, authors the International Business Transactions chapter of the Colorado Bar Association’s Practitioner’s Guide to Colorado Business Organizations and moderates the International Commercial Transactions Continuing Legal Education Program for the Colorado Bar Association.
+The firm’s principal, Howard O. Bernstein, authors the International Business Transactions chapter of the Colorado Bar Association’s Practitioner’s Guide to Colorado Business Organizations and moderated the International Commercial Transactions Continuing Legal Education Program for the Colorado Bar Association.

 If you as a tax practitioner, preparer or even an attorney may have “touched” a client’s tax situation, you are likely regulated by the IRS under Circular 230.
 If you have questions on how you may be affected, or if you require consulting on a case at your firm, we can provide expertise and qualified opinions in a timely and effective manner.

 Marital Dissolutions, Family LLCs and Trusts